- VLSM (Variable Length Subnet Mask) divides a network into subnets of different sizes, matching each subnet to actual host requirements.

 2. Overlapping VLSM Allocations

-The most common VLSM mistake is accidentally overlapping subnets.
-For example, if you allocate 192.168.1.0/25 (addresses .0 through .127) and then start the next subnet at 192.168.1.64/26, those two subnets overlap.
-Always start the next allocation at the first address after the previous subnet’s broadcast address.
-Use our subnet calculator to double-check boundaries.
+The most common VLSM mistake is overlap.
+Allocate 192.168.1.0/25 (addresses .0 through .127) and then start the next subnet at 192.168.1.64/26, and the two collide.
+Always start the next allocation at the first address after the previous subnet’s broadcast.
+Double-check boundaries with our subnet calculator.
+Or run each block through the CIDR to IP Range Converter to see start and end addresses side by side.

 3. Routing Protocol Compatibility

-Not all routing protocols carry subnet mask information in their updates.
-This matters because a router receiving a route for 192.168.1.0 needs to know whether that is a /25, /26, or /27.
+Not every routing protocol carries subnet mask information in its updates.
+That matters.
+A router receiving a route for 192.168.1.0 needs to know whether it is a /25, /26, or /27.

 - Supports VLSM: OSPF, EIGRP, IS-IS, BGP, RIPv2

-- Does NOT support VLSM: RIPv1, IGRP (both are classful and deprecated)
+- Does NOT support VLSM: RIPv1, IGRP (both classful and deprecated)

-If your network runs RIPv1, every subnet must use the same mask (FLSM).
-This is one of the many reasons classful routing protocols have been retired in modern networks.
+If your network runs RIPv1, every subnet must share one mask.
+This is one of many reasons classful routing protocols have been retired.

 4. Forgetting Future Growth

-When planning VLSM allocations, do not allocate every last address.
-Leave gaps between subnets for future expansion.
-In our worked example, we left 28 addresses unallocated.
-A production network should aim for at least 20-30% headroom in each subnet.
+When planning VLSM allocations, do not consume every last address.
+Leave gaps between subnets for expansion.
+Our worked example left 28 addresses unallocated.
+A production network should aim for 20-30% headroom in each subnet.

 5. Incorrect Supernet Boundaries